nwtime/ntpwww/content/en/archives/4.2.8-series/clock.md

 In the NTPv4 specification and reference implementation a state machine is used to manage the system clock under exceptional conditions, as when the daemon is first started or when encountering severe network congestion.
 This page describes the design and operation of the state machine in detail.

-The state machine is activated upon receipt of an update by the clock discipline algorithm. its primary purpose is to determines whether the clock is slewed or stepped and how the initial time and frequency are determined using three thresholds: _panic_, _step_ and _stepout_, and one timer: _hold_.
+The state machine is activated upon receipt of an update by the clock discipline algorithm.
+Its primary purpose is to determine whether the clock is slewed or stepped and how the initial time and frequency are determined using three thresholds: _panic_, _step_ and _stepout_, and one timer: _hold_.

 * * *